It’s tempting to want to take control, especially as church planters and leaders with passion, vision and commitment.

 The latter observation directs viewers to a second assertion: there is more to tradition than keeping the rules.
 In fact, simply keeping the rules may blind us not only to the bigger picture, but also to real people with real needs, especially when ‘they’ do not comply with or fit our prescribed parameters.

-[Tweet “There is more to tradition than keeping the rules.”]
 The opening scene of the film is the first evidence of this kind of blindness.
 Tradition is so dominant in Koro’s mind that he shows neither empathy nor sympathy to his son, nor any personal grief over the loss of his grandson and daughter-in-law; his only grief lies in the fact that there is now no heir.

 Immediately after these deaths, Koro cruelly and callously confronts his son in the hospital hallway, asserting that it is the son’s duty and obligation as his first born to become the chief.
 He dismisses with disgust his newborn granddaughter, whom his son has named Paikea (Pai) after their ancestral tribal leader.
 Koro’s insensitivity to his son’s losses is disturbing.
 And it is equally disturbing to confess that the church, too, may have missed the hurts and sorrows of real people in pursuit of its agenda.